Lodging etiquette in Ostfriesland

 Before the owner of the house agrees to give you lodging for the night, it might be you have to show him your silver.
 Like a computer 'safe button' avant la lettre probably a child gets sore ears as well.
 These were the ways of the first legally blonds.

-Be prepared that you might encounter some ancient habits in region Ostfriesland (East Frisia) in north-west Germany.
+Be prepared that you might encounter some ancient habits in region Ostfriesland (East Frisia) in northwest Germany.
 More specific, the community (Gemeinde) Brookmerland in the west of region Ostfriesland.
-This isn't former tidal marshland but former moor land.
-An area colonized after the great flood of Saint Julian of AD 1164, when the Frisians from the region Norderland near the sea were forced to move inland (find here an overview of great floods).
+This is not former tidal marshland, but former moor land.
+An area colonized after the great flood of Saint Julian of AD 1164, when the Frisians from the region Norderland near the sea were forced to move inland.

-When hiking in region Brookmerland during stage 6 of the Frisia Coast Trail you'll probably need lodging at least once.
-If you're the type who prefers to stay practical, of course you can check-in at a pension or hotel, or pitch your tent at a camping.
+When hiking in region Brookmerland you will probably need lodging at least once.
+If you are the type who prefers to stay practical, of course, you can check-in at a pension or hotel, or pitch your tent at a camping.
 No surprises here.
 Paying simply with plastic, your smart phone or with one of the many bitcoins varieties, and all permits and taxes automatically are paid for.

-But it may happen you can’t find lodging.
-For example in high season during the summer months.
+But it may happen you cannot find lodging.
+For example, in high season during the summer months.
 Germans from all over the country are crazy for the sea and move north in big numbers during holidays.
-Then asking an Ostfreeske local to stay the night in his private home or to pitch your tent on his property or farm yard might be the only option left if you hadn't made reservations in advance.
+Then asking an Ostfries to stay the night in her or his private home or to pitch your tent on her/his property or farm yard, might be the only option left if you had not made reservations in advance.

 In this case be prepared for some ancient, strange habits.
-Let us help you to be basically prepared:
+Let's help you to be basically prepared:

 The odds are reasonable an Ostfries agrees you can stay the night in his house.
 Especially after having said moin 'hello' to the owner.
 Extending shelter to travelers is an old practice.
 But the owner might politely ask you to show him all the silver you carry.
-Of course, you don't actually have any silver in your backpack.
+Of course, you do not actually have any silver in your backpack.
 Too heavy for a hiker.
-And, don't panic.
-He isn't planning to rob you.
-Instead, show him all the cash you are carrying together with all other valuable items you have on you.
+But, do not panic.
+The owner is not planning to rob you.
+Instead, show her/him all the cash you are carrying together with all other valuable items you have on you.

 The reason behind it is that according to Old-Frisian medieval law the person who gives shelter to a stranger is fully responsible for this person's actions.
-And that means for all the damage the stranger might cause to his co-villagers, the community, the mienskip.
-So, if the house owner is prepared to shelter you, he only wants to make sure upfront you'll be able to reimburse him in the unlikely event he will be held liable by the community for such costs.
+That means for all the damage the stranger might cause to his co-villagers, the community, the mienskip.
+So, if the house owner is prepared to shelter you, she/he only wants to make sure upfront you will be able to reimburse her/him in the unlikely event the owner will be held liable by the community for such costs.

 The law on foreigners was as follows: